Dabney Carr (Virginia assemblyman): Marriage and children

 Impressed with the Carr's family life, Jefferson wrote, "...in a very small house, with a table, half a dozen chairs, and one or two servants...
 [Dabney] is the happiest man in the universe.
 Every incident in life he so takes as to render it a source of pleasure, with as much benevolence as the heart of a man will hold, but with an utter neglect of the costly apparatus of life, he exhibits to the world a new phenomenon in philosophy—the Samian sage in the tab of the cynic."

+In 1784, when Jefferson was leaving for Paris, he wrote to James Madison to entrust the education of Peter Carr, Dabney's oldest son, to him, saying "... it is the son of my friend, the dearest friend I know, who, had fate reversed our lots, would have been a father to my children."

 Career

-As a young man, in 1763, Carr served in the Volunteer Rangers under Captain Phillips and received a land bounty for his service.
-Carr practice law in Louisa, Goochland, Albemarle, Chesterfield, and Augusta Counties of Virginia.
+As a young man, in 1763, Carr served in French and Indian War in the Volunteer Rangers under Captain Phillips and received a land bounty for his service.
+After completing his education, Carr practiced law in Louisa, Goochland, Albemarle, Chesterfield, and Augusta Counties of Virginia.
 Patrick Henry considered Carr his greatest competitor as a lawyer.

-In 1771, Louisa County voters elected Carr to the Virginia House of Burgesses and re-elected him in 1772.
+In 1771, Louisa County voters elected Carr to the Virginia House of Burgesses and re-elected him in 1772, but he failed to complete that term due to his death.
 Relations between the colonists and the King of England were contentious by 1773 and a special session of the House of Burgesses was held by John Murray, Lord Dunmore, the governor of Virginia.
 On March 12, 1773, Carr proposed the creation of an inter-colony Committee of correspondence to help coordinate communication between Virginia and other colonies.
 He made a "forceful and eloquent speech" before the other members and the plan was adopted.
-The next day, a standing committee, with Carr as one of the members, began corresponding with other colonies.
-This became a factor in the creation of the Continental Congress in 1774.
+The next day, a standing committee, which included Carr, began corresponding with other colonies.
+This became a factor in creating the Continental Congress in 1774.